1108-Agraan-Kimberly/CS-219-p2/README.md

 To run the code use ./start

 ## More Machine Operations
 From the last project, the program simulated how a machine does an add operation.
 In this program it added 8 of the other operations.
 The beginning will read for the operations and compare them to each defined command.
-If it matches the defined commands it'll perform the operations.
+If it matches the defined commands it'll read the hex values or following values after the operation then perform the operations.
 The additional operations include:

 **ADD** operation reads the two hex values and adds the second value to the first value in its binary conversion but returns the hex value of the sum.